 The proposed allocation for the ICT sector is Tk 1,721 crore, which is Tk 690 crore higher than the last year.

-Another positive point that has come into the budget proposal that the government has declared tax exemption facility for another six subsectors of the ICT sector namely cloud service providers, system integration, e-learning platform, e-book publications, mobile application development service and IT freelancing until 2024.
+Another positive point that has come into the budget proposal is that the government has declared tax exemption facilities for another six subsectors of the ICT sector namely cloud service providers, system integration, e-learning platform, e-book publications, mobile application development service, and IT freelancing until 2024.

 Now 28 subsectors are enjoying the tax exemption.

-Among this six subsectors, e-learning platform and e-book publication are very new domains in our country that has been boosted up a lot in the last year during the pandemic.
+Among these six subsectors, e-learning platform and e-book publication are very new domains in our country that has been boosted up a lot in the last year during the pandemic.

-The think-tanks have realised the importance of e-learning and e-book very quickly and made a path of flourishing these sectors more in the days to come by exempting the tax.
+The think tanks have realized the importance of e-learning and e-book very quickly and made a path of flourishing these sectors more in the days to come by exempting the tax.

-Considering the current situation this demand is very time worthy because it is high time to encourage more investment both from local and international sources to keep the growth momentum of the last one year going.
+Considering the current situation this demand is very time-worthy because it is high time to encourage more investment both from local and international sources to keep the growth momentum of the last year going.

 The investors will not be interested to make an investment if they do not see a long-term tax holiday facility.

-The VAT for internet has still not been minimised in this budget, which has been a long-pending demand of the IT industry.
+The VAT for the internet has still not been minimized in this budget, which has been a long-pending demand of the IT industry.

-The main oxygen of building Digital Bangladesh is internet and if the price of the internet remains high, the implementation of Digital Bangladesh will not be as fast as it was expected.
-During this Covid-19 time we have seen a strong penetration of internet in remote and village areas.
+The main oxygen of building Digital Bangladesh is the internet and if the price of the internet remains high, the implementation of Digital Bangladesh will not be as fast as it was expected.
+During this Covid-19 time, we have seen a strong penetration of the internet in remote and village areas.
 To continue the trend, the internet must be made affordable otherwise we will lose momentum.

-If we can minimise the cost, we can ensure rapid digitalisation and spread the benefits of digitalisation faster among the grassroots people.
+If we can minimize the cost, we can ensure rapid digitalization and spread the benefits of digitalization faster among the grassroots people.

-Supporting ‘Made in Bangladesh’ strategy is another encouraging and significant proposal that has been witnessed in this year proposed budget.
+Supporting the ‘Made in Bangladesh’ strategy is another encouraging and significant proposal that has been witnessed in this year’s proposed budget.
 We have seen a decade-long tax exemption on local production of some IT hardware.
-The list of products includes locally manufactured printer, toner cartridge, inkjet cartridge, parts of computer printer, computer, laptop, AIO, desktop, notebook, notepad, tab, keyboard, mouse, barcode or QR scanner, RAM, PCBA or motherboard, power bank, router, network switch, network device/hub, speaker, sound system, head phone, SSD or portable SSD, hard disk drive, pen drive, micro SD card, flash memory card, CCTV, monitor , projector, printed circuit board, e-writing pad, USB cable, data cable, digital watch and loaded PCB.
+The list of products includes the locally manufactured printer, toner cartridge, inkjet cartridge, parts of a computer printer, computer, laptop, AIO, desktop, notebook, notepad, tab, keyboard, mouse, barcode or QR scanner, RAM, PCBA, or motherboard, power bank, router, network switch, network device/hub, speaker, sound system, headphone, SSD or portable SSD, hard disk drive, pen drive, micro SD card, flash memory card, CCTV, monitor, projector, printed circuit board, e-writing pad, USB cable, data cable, digital watch and loaded PCB.

-On the other hand, there is a proposal of imposing extra duty on the import of laptop and mobile phones.
+On the other hand, there is a proposal of imposing an extra duty on the import of laptops and mobile phones.

 Some local manufacturers along with some tech giants like Samsung are already manufacturing and assembling laptops and mobile phones right now in Bangladesh and we are expecting more global companies to establish their factories here in the country in near future.

-When we talk about locally made hardware, a special attention should also be given to the mega projects like metrorail, third terminal of Hazrat Shahjalal International Airport, Rooppur Nuclear Power Plant, Matarbari coal power plant project and others.
+When we talk about locally made hardware, special attention should also be given to mega projects like Metrorail, the third terminal of Hazrat Shahjalal International Airport, Rooppur Nuclear Power Plant, Matarbari coal power plant project, and others.

-This donor-funded projects will require a lot of software and IT services.
-A proper policy should be taken and, if required, procurement guideline should be revised so that local ICT companies get the advantage there.
+These donor-funded projects will require a lot of software and IT services.
+A proper policy should be taken and, if required, procurement guidelines should be revised so that local ICT companies get the advantage there.

 To build a cashless industry, the government should provide some incentives both to the buyers and sellers, which had also been a long-time demand of BASIS.

-There was a proposal of giving 5 per cent incentive from BASIS, among which 2.5 per cent can be given to the buyers and equal percentage can be given to the sellers.
+There was a proposal of giving 5 percent incentive from BASIS, among which 2.5 percent can be given to the buyers and an equal percentage can be given to the sellers.

-If it happens both the buyers and sellers will be much more interested to online transaction rather than the cash transaction and ultimately the revenue of the government will increase.
+If it happens both the buyers and sellers will be much more interested in online transactions rather than cash transactions and ultimately the revenue of the government will increase.